openhive-network/HAfAH/src/sql_fork_extension/Readme.md

 ## Known Problems
 1. Constraints like FK, UNIQUE, EXCLUDE, PK must be DEFFERABLE, otherwise we cannot guarnteen success or rewinding changes
-2. Because all registered tables inherit from hive.base they share a coomon hive_rowid SERIAL, so there is a 64bits limit for all rows in all register tables.